PaulGreer1/dependecy-injection/README.md

     @Override
     public String doYourThing() {
-        return "Vacuum the living room carpet, do the washing up, then make me some strong coffee.";
+        return "Vacuum the living room carpet and do the washing up.";
     }
 }
 ```